 When a victim-survivors does not request a forensic exam, the initial medical care and treatment that are not covered by prior resources (such as private insurance or other means of payment) are covered up to \$1000.
 The medical provider should bill the Douglas County Sheriff's Office for reimbursement.

-This information was collected from Douglas County Social Services on July 31, 2018.
+This information was collected from Douglas County Sheriff's Advocate on July 29, 2024.

 APPENDIX E - ELKO COUNTY

 MEDICAL PROCEDURES